Community Enforcement with Endogenous Records

-\textbf{Abstract:} I study repeated games with anonymous random matching where players can erase signals from their records.
-When players are sufficiently long-lived and have strictly dominant actions, they will play their dominant actions with probability close to one in all equilibria.
-When players' expected lifespans are intermediate, there exist purifiable equilibria with a positive level of cooperation in the submodular prisoner's dilemma but not in the supermodular prisoner's dilemma.
-Therefore, the maximal level of cooperation a community can sustain is not monotone with respect to players' expected lifespans and the complementarity in players' actions can undermine their abilities to sustain cooperation.\\
+\textbf{Abstract:} I study repeated games with anonymous random matching where players endogenously decide whether to disclose signals about their past actions.
+I establish an-anti folk theorem, that when players are sufficiently long-lived, they will almost always play their dominant actions and will almost never cooperate.
+When players' expected lifespans are intermediate, they can sustain some cooperation if their actions are substitutes but cannot sustain any cooperation if their actions are complements.
+Therefore, the maximal level of cooperation a community can sustain is not monotone with respect to its members' expected lifespans and the complementarity of players' actions can undermine their abilities to sustain cooperation.\\